-- delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global shipping that may affect the transport of clinical trial materials; - changes in local regulations as part of a response to the COVID-19 coronavirus outbreak which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether; - delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; and - refusal of the FDA to accept data from clinical trials in these affected geographies.
+- delays in receiving approval from local regulatory authorities to initiate our planned clinical trials; - delays in clinical sites receiving the supplies and materials needed to conduct our clinical trials; - interruption in global shipping that may affect the transport of clinical trial materials; - changes in local regulations as part of a response to the COVID-19 coronavirus outbreak which may require us to change the ways in which our clinical trials are conducted, which may result in unexpected costs, or to discontinue the clinical trials altogether.
+For instance, the protocols for certain of our clinical trials have been amended to allow local evaluations for patients who could not access the main hospital in which such trial is being conducted; - delays in necessary interactions with local regulators, ethics committees and other important agencies and contractors due to limitations in employee resources or forced furlough of government employees; and - refusal of the FDA to accept data from clinical trials in these affected geographies.